vincentcarbonaro/Vinstagram/README.md

 ## Features
 - Single Page App (Execpt User/Session Pages)
-- Infinitly Scrolling Picture Feed
+- Infinitely Scrolling Picture Feed
 - Users can search for and follow other users
 - Users can upload and crop photos
 - Users can follow/unfollow other users